MLAB-project/hid-cp2112/README.md

     make: *** [modules] Error 2

 You will have to install the correct version of the linux header files.
-In Ubuntu, and with above error message, you can use
+In Ubuntu, and with above error message, this would be

     sudo apt-get install linux-headers-$(uname -r)